fbpx

 Pediatric orthopedic injuries resulting from vehicle collisions can vary significantly in severity, ranging from minor fractures to severe, life-altering damage.
 Common types of these injuries include fractures to the upper and lower extremities, and they often necessitate surgical intervention.

 An additional concern in pediatric orthopedic injuries is the potential damage to the growth plates, also known as the physis.
 These areas of developing cartilage tissue at the end of the long bones are where bone growth occurs in children.
 Injuries to these areas can disrupt normal bone development, potentially leading to limb length discrepancies or angular deformities.
-In some cases, surgery might be necessary to repair the growth plate and realign the bone.
+Surgery is sometimes necessary to repair the growth plate and realign the bone.

-In severe incidents, a child may sustain a traumatic amputation or an injury so serious it requires surgical amputation.
-These injuries are life-altering and require intensive rehabilitation, and potentially, the fitting and learning of use of prosthetic limbs.
+In severe incidents, a child may sustain a traumatic amputation, or an injury so serious it requires surgical amputation.
+These injuries are life-altering and require intensive rehabilitation and, potentially, the fitting of prosthetic limbs.
+If prosthetics are required, then the child and their parents and caregivers must also learn how to use them and re-learn how to do many different tasks and activities with them.

 Any orthopedic injury to a child has the potential for long-term consequences due to the continuous growth and development of children’s bodies.
-Therefore, the goal of treatment, whether surgical or nonsurgical, is not only to heal the current injury, but also to ensure that future growth and development can occur as normally as possible.
-However, despite the best interventions, in some cases, permanent damage and functional limitations can occur, highlighting the critical importance of injury prevention.
+Therefore, the goal of treatment, whether surgical or nonsurgical, is to heal the current injury and ensure that future growth and development can occur as normally as possible.
+However, despite the best interventions, permanent damage and functional limitations can occur in some cases, highlighting the critical importance of injury prevention.

 Pediatric Amputation